Challenges and Business Opportunities

 Management Approach GRI 3-3 (2021)

-Human Rights Management Approach
+Human Rights Commitment

 GC has developed the human rights management guideline throughout its value chain according to the UN Guiding Principles on Business and Human Rights (UNGP) in order to prevent and avoid human rights abuses among employees, business relations (joint ventures, mergers, and acquisitions), business partners (suppliers, contractors, and customers) and local communities.
+GC also promotes employee engagement with human rights organizations and charitable causes through volunteering, donations, and advocacy campaigns, fostering a corporate culture that genuinely upholds and respects human rights.

 Human Rights Management Process